Adding Records to a Table

 At this point, you may be wondering why we used an Append query when I said we'd use an Insert query.

 - Go back to the design view window of your query, select View > SQL View, and note that what Access calls an Append query in its GUI is actually an INSERT query when translated to SQL:

 INSERT INTO Artists ( Artist_Name, Year_Begin, Year_End ) SELECT "The Beatles" AS Expr1, 1957 AS Expr2, 1970 AS Expr3;

 Check the Artists table to verify the addition of the new record.
 If your Artists table is still open, in the Home ribbon you can select Refresh then Refresh All.

 If you're wondering why we bothered to write this query when we could have just entered the data directly into the table, you're right.
 That would be a waste of time.
-However such statements are critical in scenarios in which records need to be added to tables programmatically.
-For example if you've ever created a new account through some website like amazon.com, it is likely that your form entries were committed to the site's database using an INSERT query like this one.
+However, such statements are critical in scenarios in which records need to be added to tables programmatically.
+For example, if you've ever created a new account through some websites like amazon.com, it is likely that your form entries were committed to the site's database using an INSERT query like this one.

 It is important to note that the syntax generated by the Access GUI does not follow standard SQL.
 Let's modify this SQL so that it follows the standard (and adds another artist to the table).

 - Change the query so that it reads as follows: